CyberFlameGO/svnpython/Doc/library/cgihttpserver.rst

 .. note::

-   This module can run CGI scripts on Unix and Windows systems.
+   This module can run CGI scripts on Unix and Windows systems; on Mac OS it will only be able to run Python scripts within the same process as itself.

 .. note::